stlpublicradio/DroneOperationsManual/opsmanual.md

 ### Training

 Training is an important part of maintaining safe operating procedures.
-It is the responsibility of the Pilot in Command to conduct drone journalism work safely, and so it is the PIC's responsibility to ensure all members of the flight crew are adequately trained.
+It is the responsibility of the PIC to conduct drone journalism work safely, and so it is the PIC's responsibility to ensure all members of the flight crew are adequately trained.
 The PIC should take into account the training and experience levels of the crew, as well as the PIC's own level of training and experience when planning and executing a mission.

 Regardless of training and experience, all members of the flight crew must be briefed by the PIC before each flight both to reiterate the general responsibilities of each member as well as to cover flight-specific information.

 #### Operators

-A Part 107-licensed pilot-in-command must be present for all flights, and, if not operating the controls, be able to immediately take over the controls.
+A Part 107-licensed PIC must be present for all flights, and, if not operating the controls, be able to immediately take over the controls.
 Per Part 107, non-licensed operators are permitted as long as the PIC is able to take over the controls immediately.

 Anyone operating the controls should be trained by the PIC or be able to show they have been trained elsewhere.